goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 For example, it's impossible to write code that scores joke quality, but humans can easily compare two jokes and say which is funnier.

-[Add image below, left side simple puzzle, right side complex puzzle]

 **Solution** :

 > One possible solution is to allow a human to provide feedback on the agents's current behaviour and use this feedback to define the task.
 But this poses another problem, this would require hundreds of hours as well as domain experience.

-[Show image of a man sitting tirelessly through 1000 of hours of RL]
+It was discovered by the researchers that preference modeling by a human even on a small subset provided great results.

 An ideal solution will